osuosl/timesync/source/draft_api.rst

 to allow these slugs to be reused by future objects.

-Unfortunately, this means that it is impossible to request or update a project or activity after it is deleted.
+Unfortunately, this means that it is impossible to request or update a project or activity after it is deleted, even using the ``?include_deleted`` parameter.
 Instead, a new project or activity must be made; because the original slugs were deleted, the new object can share any or all of the original project's values.

 When attempting to delete a project or activity, it must not be referenced by a current time (i.e. one which is neither deleted nor updated).
 If it is referenced by a current